UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

     In [2]: type(simple)
     Out[2]: function

     In [3]: simple
     Out[3]: <function __main__.simple>

     In [4]: simple()
     I am a simple function

 Calling a function is how you run the code in that function.

 Functions: Call Stack
 ---------------------

-functions call functions -- this makes an execution stack -- that's all a trace back is
+functions can call other functions -- this makes an execution stack -- that's what a "trace back" is:

 .. code-block:: ipython